Skip to content

 PHOTO FROM WIKIMEDIA.ORG

-Once one has explored the first basement floor, one descends further steps and dives even deeper into the history of this place.
-If you wind your way through the numerous winding corridors, you will not only see the Mithras room but also a former Mithras school.
-In addition, one discovers a water source, which can be heard from one floor above.
-With some of the rooms one does not know until today what they were used for at that time.
-But for a part of this exposed floor one is quite sure that it was a mint at that time.
+Once you have explored the first basement floor, you descend further steps and delve even deeper into the history of this place.
+If you wind your way through the numerous, winding corridors, you not only get to see Mithraeum, but also a former Mithraic school.
+You also discover a water source that can be heard from a floor above.
+For some of the rooms, we still don't know what they were used for back then.
+However, part of this exposed floor is quite certain to have been a mint at the time.

 Mithras-Altar in der Basilika San Clemente in Rom